kenoxa/beamwind/README.md

 The `theme` property of the `setup` options follows [Tailwinds Theme Configuration](https://tailwindcss.com/docs/theme) It contains keys for `screens`, `colors`, and `spacing`, as well as a key for each customizable core plugin.
 The [core theme](https://github.com/kenoxa/beamwind/blob/main/packages/core/src/theme.js) is bare bones as most projects have their own colors, sizes, ... and naming system.
 A tailwind like theme is available via [@beamwind/preset-tailwind](https://github.com/kenoxa/beamwind/blob/main/packages/preset-tailwind).
 For a full featured design system take a look at [@beamwind/preset-system](https://github.com/kenoxa/beamwind/blob/main/packages/preset-system).

-> [API / Themes](https://beamwind.js.org/packages/types/interfaces/theme.html) provides an overview of all possible values.
+> [API / Themes](https://beamwind.js.org/packages/types/interfaces/theme.html) provides an overview of all possible values and differences are highlighted [here](#tailwind-differences).

 To customize the theme call `setup` with a `theme` property: